NicoleRauch/WaniKaniBookClubGenerator/home_template.md

 I compared the first few paragraphs of both and could not find any differences text-wise, but they might differ wrt. page breaks.
 This will be pointed out in the reading schedule.

 ## Discussion Threads
-We will start reading on October 5th, 2019.
+We will start reading on $readingFirstDateWithYear$.

 ::if $hasReadAlongSession$
 ## Read-along Sessions